 The Fund Manager uses a Risk Management Framework to appropriately identify, measure, manage, monitor, and report on risks.
 The Fund manager also sets the risk indicators, risk limits, and risk appetite for the defined risks.
+Fraud risks are in separable connected to risk management and are therefore integrated in the framework.
 The risk management performance of the ARC Fund is assessed in close consultation with the Portfolio Manager and the RCO on at least a quarterly basis and more frequently in case of significant events.
 The findings of the assessment are included in the quarterly Investor report's Risk Management Dashboard.
 The Director Finance and Risk is responsible for the risk reporting to all relevant stakeholders.